rpy2/rpy2/README.md

 # uv pip install rpy2
 ```

-The package has optional depencies providing
+The package has optional dependencies providing
 specific functionalities not otherwise required to use the rest of rpy2.

 For example, to be able to run the unit tests: